-When most people think of bookstores, they think of Barnes and Nobles, or even the long-forgotten and well-missed Borders.
-However, there are also those small local bookstores that seem so iconic in your hometown, but never really get the attention they deserve.
+When most people think of bookstores, they think of Barnes and Noble, or even perhaps the long-forgotten and well-missed Borders bookstores.
+However, there are also those small local bookstores that seem so iconic in someone’s hometown, but they never really get the attention they deserve.

 History of Independent Bookstore Day

-The passion behind this holiday comes from the idea that bookstores aren’t just a place to buy books, but a place where communities gather together and express their love for stories.
+The passion behind this day comes from the idea that bookstores aren’t just a place to buy books, but a place where communities gather together and express their love for stories.
 They become good places for kids to learn about literature and for adults to come in the midst of the day and relax with a good book.